knudsvik/EnergyScore/README.md

 You can set up several EnergyScore sensors,e.g. one on your total energy usage, another for EV charging or maybe one for your boiler.

 Each sensor has a quality attribute with a score from 0 (no data this day) to 1 (data for all hours of this day).
+If a sensor has price and energy data for 18 hours of a day, the quality will be 0.75.

 ## Installation